How to get the MAC address of a remote computer with its IP address with perl

 Address Resolution Protocol (ARP) is a required TCP/IP standard defined in RFC 826, "Address Resolution Protocol (ARP)."
 ARP resolves IP addresses used by TCP/IP-based software to media access control addresses used by LAN hardware.
 ARP provides the following protocol services to hosts located on the same physical network:

-• When an ARP request is answered, both the sender of the ARP reply and the original ARP requester record each other's IP address and media access control address as an entry in a local table called the ARP cache for future reference.
+Media access control addresses are obtained by using a network broadcast request in the form of the question "What is the media access control address for a device that is configured with the enclosed IP address?"
+When an ARP request is answered, both the sender of the ARP reply and the original ARP requester record each other's IP address and media access control address as an entry in a local table called the ARP cache for future reference.

 In other words, ARP is a protocol used to translate IP addresses to MAC (physical) addresses.